zachahn/vim-ack-ag/README.md

 Copyright (c) 2016 Zach Ahn.

+Distributed under the same license terms of vim.
+See `:help license`.

 Copyright (c) 2007-2015 Antoine Imbert and contributors.

 Distributed under the same license terms of vim.
 See `:help license`.